square/maker/src/components/Popover/README.md

 ## Modal/Dialog Usage

-### Modals

-Each Modal layer will include it's own Popover layer, so Popovers will work out of the box without extra configuration.

-### Dialogs

-The Dialog layer shares the root-level Popover layer.
-In order for popovers to appear on top of the Dialogs, make sure to include the `MPopoverLayer` component _after_ the `MDialogLayer` component in your template.
-Otherwise, Popovers will work inside Dialogs without extra configuration.
+The Dialog and Modal layers share the root-level Popover layer.
+In order for popovers to appear on top of the Dialogs and Modals, make sure to include the `MPopoverLayer` component _after_ the `MDialogLayer`/`MModalLayer` components in your template.
+Otherwise, Popovers will work inside Dialogs and Modals without extra configuration.

 ```vue
 <template>